Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 The fonts used are easy to read, and appropriate for the style of the game.
 Controls include visual symbols and icons alongside them which allow the user to clearly understand the function of each control.

+The font chosen for the website text is 'Press Start 2P' sourced from Google Fonts.
+This font was chosen as it fits the retro game design which is suitable for the Pokemon theme of the content, as well as being easily legible.
+Contrasting colours are used for the text against the backgrounds.
+The landing page uses a blue vertical gradient as the background, to be attractive as well as to convey a fun and calm impression of the ga,e.
+White text is used to stand out against this.
+The content box and menu buttons are rounded as a stylistic choice and make the design look simple and attractive.
+Modals are used as a design choice to avoid distracting the user with additional loading screens and complicated layouts.

+The main game screen displays the central grid for the game, and the timer, as well as UI buttons for functionality.

 ### Wireframe

 [Wireframe PDF made in Balsamiq](./wireframe/MS2-wireframe.pdf)